edgelesssys/constellation/docs/versioned_docs/version-2.2/getting-started/first-steps.md

 Do you want to continue? [y/n]:
 ```

-After confirming with either `y` or `yes`, the cluster will be terminated :
+Confirm with `y` to terminate the cluster:

 ```shell-session
 Terminating ...
 Your Constellation cluster was terminated successfully.
 ```

-For automation purposes, you can skip the prompt by passing `--yes` as a flag to `constellation terminate`.

 :::tip